-C. Reported BMP Implementation Rate Changes
+B. Reported BMP Implementation Rate Changes

 Another component of EPA's verification analysis includes is over-reporting of BMPs.
-In the past, BMPs were flagged where the latest annual rate of implementation is more than double the rate since the 2009 starting point of the Bay TMDL.
+In the past, BMPs were flagged where the latest annual rate of cumulative implementation is more than double the prior year's amount.
 The spatial scale of the calculation is a jurisdiction's land area in the Chesapeake Bay watershed as a whole.
 The analysis looks specifically at CAST's "BMP Summary Report" for each of the scenarios.
-As with the load analysis and newly-reported BMPs, the same rules of potential over-reporting are applied to every BMP and every jurisdiction.
+As with the load analysis and newly reported BMPs, the same rules of potential over-reporting are applied to every BMP and every jurisdiction.